UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Returns information about the NFT token of a specific collection.
+Returns information about the NFT of a specific collection.

 #### Brief example